Statement of Purpose

 to students at the school.
 It does not discriminate on the basis of gender, race, color, disability

-status, sexual orientation, religion, or national and ethnic origin in administration of its educational
+status, gender identity or expression, sexual orientation, genetic information, religion, or national and ethnic origin in administration of its educational

 policies, admission policies, scholarship and loan programs, and athletic and other